radiantearth/stac-spec/api-spec/README.md

 ## In this directory

-**The Specification:** The main definition of the STAC API specification is in the *[api-spec.md](api-spec.md)* file.
+**The Specification:** The main description of the STAC API specification is in the *[api-spec.md](api-spec.md)* file.
 It includes an overview and in depth explanation of the REST endpoints and parameters.

 **Extensions:** API Extensions are given in the *[extensions](extensions/)* folder.
 YAML fragments are provided for each extension with details provided in the *[README](extensions/README.md)*.